Your First Tabletop Roleplaying Game

 You can also try one of these approaches (the usual precautions about meeting people online apply):

-- Your local game or comics store may hold weekly events specifically designed to introduce newcomers to tabletop roleplaying.
+- Game and comics stores often hold weekly events specifically designed to introduce newcomers to tabletop roleplaying.
 They also often provide bulletin boards (yep, the thumbtack kind), so you can find groups that are looking for new players.

-- Meet roleplayers through D&D Meetup groups.
-These groups love to help newcomers, and they’re usually into a variety of games, not just D&D.
+- D&D Meetup groups love to help newcomers, and they’re usually into a variety of games, not just D&D.

 - Search Facebook and you may turn up a local roleplaying group.

-- Finding what you’re looking for can take a while, but the Looking for Gamers subreddit has lots of listings.
+- The Looking for Gamers subreddit has lots of listings.
 It is always up to date and provides links to other gamer-locator sites.

 If you can’t find anyone to teach you, round up three or four interested friends, and run your first tabletop roleplaying game.
 It can be done!
 All of these games are suitable for beginners, and will give you the guidance you need: